bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     fi
     ```

-    This file will be executed every time you log onto Discover to ensure you're working in a clean environment.
+    This file will be executed every time you log onto Discover.

-4. Now that you have a clean environment, environment variables that LIS needs to compile and run must be loaded.
-To do this we will make use of [modules](https://www.nccs.nasa.gov/nccs-users/instructional/using-discover/miscellaneous/using-modules).
-Module files created for use with LIS are available in the LISF GitHub repo in the [env/discover](https://github.com/NASA-LIS/LISF/tree/master/env/discover) directory.
-In this step we will download these module files to Discover.
+4. Next we need a convenient way to load environment variables that LISF components require to compile and run.
+To do this we make use of [modules](https://www.nccs.nasa.gov/nccs-users/instructional/using-discover/miscellaneous/using-modules).
+LISF-specific module files for use on Discover are included alongside the LISF source code in the [`env/discover` directory](https://github.com/NASA-LIS/LISF/tree/master/env/discover) of the GitHub repository.
+In this step we will download the LISF modulefile for the SLES12 environment to Discover.

-    Make a directory called `privatemodules/` in your `$HOME` directory to store the module files:
+    First, make a directory called `privatemodules/` in your `$HOME` directory to store the module files and change into it:

     ```sh
     % mkdir $HOME/privatemodules
-    ```

-    Then, change directories into `privatemodules/`:

-    ```sh
     % cd $HOME/privatemodules
     ```